Member directory search

 Waterloo

 Mariam Pirbhai is a creative writer and academic.
-She is the author of a book of creative nonfiction titled Garden Inventories: Reflections on Land, Place and Belonging (Wolsak & Wynn, 2023), Finalist for the 2024 Sarton Women's Book Award and Foreword Indies Awards for…
+She is the author of a book of creative nonfiction titled Garden Inventories: Reflections on Land, Place and Belonging (Wolsak & Wynn, 2023), Winner of the 2024 Sarton Women's Book Award for nonfiction, Honourable…

 Waterloo